What is a Compliance Program

 - Campuses maintain Fraud hotlines.
 A listing of the campus hotlines is available on the SUNY Compliance website.

-- SUNY's Monitoring and Auditing Activities: Two SUNY System areas provide oversight for the campuses, University Audit and Internal Controls.
+- Monitoring and Auditing Activities: Binghamton University Internal Control and Internal Audit provides monitoring and auditing, and the SUNY System provides additional oversight for the campuses through University Audit and Internal Controls.

 - SUNY's Risk Assessments: University Audit completes annual University-wide risk assessments.
 Various System Administration offices complete periodic risk assessments, and Compliance Initiative Workgroups conduct continued risk assessments of the compliance areas within their purview.